rafatower/curriculum/03-begginer-javascript/02_javascript_intro.md

 3. If the answer is incorrect, remove 5 points to the `points` variable.
 4. Display how many points the user has on the console.

+### Exercise 3 - A dinner

+Imagine you are a famous singer in a band and you want to invite other musicians to a dinner.

+Write an array of every musician and its band in a format `musician:band` and using only one console log, display the list of assistants in the console.

+### Exercise 4 - A dinner